 - Stout made

 - scars on 3rd and 4th fingers of left hand.

-Upon arrival he spent the first eighteen months on Maria Island on Tasmania’s west coast.
+Upon arrival he spent the first eighteen months on Maria Island on Tasmania’s east coast.
 According to government records he committed numerous minor offences, including being “drunk” on October 15, 1852, fine 5/-.

 He had been married when he left England’s shores, leaving behind a wife and six children.
 Even though his sentence was ten years, convicts weren’t given return passage so they were stuck in Australia after they’d served their time.
 Some might call that a life sentence.